-It is essential to firstly identify the presence of proglacial lakes and then constrain the boundaries in order to ascertain how they respond to climatic events, such as heatwaves (Kim et al., 2018; Dye et al., 2021).
+It is timely to identify the presence of proglacial lakes and study changes in spatial extent individually and across regions, in order to ascertain how they respond to climatic events (e.g. heatwaves) and relate to glacier retreat rates (Kim et al., 2018; Dye et al., 2021).
 Particularly as there is an increasing body of research which highlights the exacerbation of glacier retreat rates where they are in contact with proglacial lakes, through mechanical and thermo-erosional processes (Warren and Kirkbride, 2003; Roehl, 2006; Komori et al., 2008; Carr et al., 2017; Wang et al., 2015; King et al., 2017; Minowa et al., 2017; King et al., 2018; Mallalieu et al., 2020; Watson et al., 2021).
-Consequently, it is essential to study the spatial extent of proglacial lakes individually and across regions, not only to identify where they have formed important stores of glacial melt water but also where they may be exacerbating glacier retreat rates.
-Proglacial lake distribution and extent has been mapped at the regional scale in the Alps, Greater Himalaya, Peru and Patagonia through analysis of multi-spectral satellite imagery (Buchrothiner et al., 1982; Huggel et al., 2002; Gardelle et al., 2011; Loriaux and Casassa, 2013; Hanshaw and Bookhagen, 2014; Yao et al., 2018; Kumar et al., 2021).
+Proglacial lake distribution and extent has been mapped at the regional scale in the Alps, Greater Himalaya, Peru, Greenland, Norway, and Patagonia through analysis of multi-spectral satellite imagery (Buchrothiner et al., 1982; Huggel et al., 2002; Gardelle et al., 2011; Loriaux and Casassa, 2013; Hanshaw and Bookhagen, 2014; Carrivick and Quincey, 2014; Yao et al., 2018; Kumar et al., 2021; How et al., 2021; Andreassen et al., 2022).
 Furthermore, Pierre et al. (2019) called for a global proglacial lake inventory as they found that proglacial freshwater may act as a ‘globally relevant’ sink for atmospheric CO2 through chemical reactions in turbid meltwater.

-As future predictions of climate change suggest glaciers will retreat further it is vital to assess whether proglacial lakes represent a stable store of water in their place and assess how the spatial extent of proglacial lakes and contact with glaciers has changed in time (Komori, 2008; Carrivick and Quincey, 2014; Hanshaw and Bookhagen, 2014).
-Particularly as increases in lake terminating glacier velocity have been observed in the Himalaya, which may result in the terminus position advancing forward if sufficient ice is delivered to the front to exceed rates of mass loss (Carrivick and Tweed, 2013; King et al., 2018).
+As future predictions of climate change suggest glaciers will retreat further (SROCC, 2019), it is vital to assess whether proglacial lakes represent a stable store of water in their place and assess how the spatial extent of proglacial lakes and contact with glaciers has changed in time (Komori, 2008; Carrivick and Quincey, 2014; Hanshaw and Bookhagen, 2014).
 It is also essential to assess this stability as Glacial Lake Outburst Floods have been observed in many glaciated mountain regions with severe damage and casualties downstream (Clague and Evens, 2000; Huggel et al., 2002; Ghimire, 2004; Emmer, 2018).
-Further constraining the spatial extent (and persistence) of proglacial lakes and influence on glacier retreat rates at the regional scale would improve future predictions in glacier mass loss and corresponding rise in sea level (SROCC, 2019).
+Further constraining the spatial extent (and persistence) of proglacial lakes and influence on glacier retreat rates at the regional scale would improve future predictions in glacier mass loss (SROCC, 2019).
 Given that smaller glaciers are more sensitive to climate change (Rippin et al., 2011; Paul et al., 2016), this study focuses on an area of the Arctic characterised by relatively small glaciers that have been subject to recent warming trends in air temperatures and heatwaves (Arendt et al., 2012; Jonsell et al., 2013; Dye et al., 2021).
 The overall aim of this study is to constrain the area of proglacial lakes in Arctic Sweden and assess the changes over time in conjunction with glacier retreat rates.

 The objectives of this study are as follows.